Johnson-f/finance-query-rust/docs/websockets/README.md

 ## Features

-- **Real-time Updates:** Data is pushed to the client as soon as it's available (typically updated every 10 seconds).
+- **Real-time Updates:** Data is pushed to the client as soon as it's available (updated every 5 seconds).
 - **Efficient:** Reduces network overhead compared to polling.
 - **Resilient:** Supports reconnection handling.